Yucatan road trip: colorful towns and nature of the Yucatan peninsula

 Your complete Yucatan road trip itinerary (with bonus plans)

 Starting in Cancun, since that’s where you fly into usually, grab your rental car and plan your stops.
 The plan I’ve made here is good for a four to six day road trip focusing on towns and relaxation, but it could easily be stretched out to ten days if you wanted.
+If you’re totally short of time, you could even edit this plan to be just a really long 1 day road trip around the Yucatan.
 And know that this plan doesn’t include every cenote or Mayan ruins site, but you can add those in too.
+Google Maps link to sites here.

 First stop: Puerto Morelos